urql-graphql/urql/docs/graphcache/local-resolvers.md

 However sometimes we'll need to resolve data from other fields in our resolvers.

-For records, if the other field is on the same `parent` entity, it may seem logical to access it on `parent[otherFieldName]` as well, however the `parent` object will only be sparsely populated with fields that the cache has already queried prior to reaching the resolver.
+> **Note:** For records, if the other field is on the same `parent` entity, it may seem logical to access it on
+> `parent[otherFieldName]` as well, however the `parent` object will only be sparsely populated with
+> fields that the cache has already queried prior to reaching the resolver.

-In the previous example, where we've created a resolver for `Todo.updatedAt` and accessed `parent.updatedAt` to transform its value the `parent.updatedAt` field is essentially a shortcut that allows us to get to the record quickly.
+> In the previous example, where we've created a resolver for `Todo.updatedAt` and accessed
+> `parent.updatedAt` to transform its value the `parent.updatedAt` field is essentially a shortcut
+> that allows us to get to the record quickly.

 Instead we can use [the `cache.resolve` method](../api/graphcache.md#resolve).
 This method allows us to access Graphcache's cached data directly.
 It is used to resolve records or links on any